Lockheed F-104 Starfighter: Berlin Crisis of 1961

-During the Berlin Crisis of 1961, President John F. Kennedy ordered 148,000 United States National Guard and reserve personnel to active duty on 30 August, in response to Soviet moves to cut off Allied access to Berlin.
+After the Soviet Union cut off Allied access to Berlin in 1961, President John F. Kennedy ordered 148,000 United States National Guard and reserve personnel to active duty on 30 August.
 21,067 people were from the ANG, forming 18 fighter squadrons, four reconnaissance squadrons, six transport squadrons, and a tactical control group.
 On 1 November 1961, the USAF mobilized three more ANG fighter interceptor squadrons.
 In late October and early November, eight of the tactical fighter units flew to Europe with their 216 aircraft in Operation Stair Step.
-Because of their short range, 60 F-104As were airlifted to Europe in late November, among them the 151st FIS and 157th FIS.
+Because of their short range, 60 F-104As were airlifted to Europe in late November, including the 151st FIS and 157th FIS.
 As with the Taiwan crisis three years earlier, the Starfighter did not directly engage any enemy fighters, but its presence provided a powerful air-superiority deterrent; it demonstrated very quick reaction times and exemplary acceleration during practice intercepts, and proved superior to all other fighters in the theater.
 The crisis ended in the summer of 1962 and the ANG personnel returned to the United States, but the F-104's solid performance helped convince the ADC to recall some F-104s to active USAF service the following year.